 Some studies indicate a 5 to 6-year delay between symptom onset and diagnosis.6,10 But, untreated SpAs can lead to considerable disease burden and disability.
 This makes early diagnosis and treatment crucial.
 The first step is to recognize inflammatory low back pain.
 The second step is prompt referral to a Rheumatologist.
 In the “Supplemental Assessment Tools” below, there are some materials which will help guide you.
 Note the criteria used to determine inflammatory low back pain.

-Individuals with SpAs commonly relate morning stiffness and low back pain that improves with exercise and NSAIDs.
+Individuals with SpAs commonly report morning stiffness and low back pain that improves with exercise and NSAIDs.
 Inflammatory low back is pain is the hallmark of SpAs and recognizing this is critical for early diagnosis.
-Morning stiffness lasts more than 30 minutes.
+The morning stiffness usually lasts more than 30 minutes.
 Low back pain radiates into the buttocks and nocturnal back pain only occurs during the second half of the night.6,10,13 Chronic LBP lasting greater than 3 months with an age of onset before age 45 should raise suspicion of an autoimmune disorder.

 In addition, other common symptoms to look for are those that include enthesitis (e.g. of the heel or ischial tuberosity), unilateral or symmetrical arthritic-type pain, along with the common extra-articular manifestations of SpA such as uveitis, iritis, skin rash, constitutional symptoms, dactylitis, and aortitis.
 ReA usually presents 2-4 weeks after a urogenital (including sexually transmitted diseases) or gastrointestinal infection.13